On Quark Substructures in an Inspired Unified Model: Further challenges

-Although this model serves for the understanding of some facts that are not normally justified within the SM, many problems remain to be solved.
+\textbf{Although this model serves for the understanding of some facts that are not normally justified within the SM, many problems remain to be solved.
 In fact, the model lacks a dynamical basis.
-This means that the hyperparticle mass acquisition mechanism is not explained and the hyperstrong force that keeps them together is not well described.
-It is not yet clear, at least for us, if all phenomenologically successful aspects of the electroweak theory can be explained by hyperquarks.
+This means that the hyperparticle mass acquisition mechanism is not explained and the hypercolor force that keeps them together is not well described.
+It is not yet clear, at least for us, if all phenomenologically successful aspects of the electroweak theory can be explained by hyperparticles.
 Moreover, a disagreed hint is that the hyperparticles are unstable!
 Then, where will this sequence of explanations end?
 We think, not until we find a stable constituent level, a lot of work remains to be maintained for a deeper understanding of the quantitative success of the SM.
+In this view, where a stringy nature of quark confinement seems to be potential, we believe that most of the proposed subparticle models, including ours, could be best viewed as incomplete images of a certain ultimate theory.}